huma-engineering/huma-docs/data-collection/clinician-portal/roles-and-permissions/default-roles-and-permissions.md

 All the above permissions can be combined into specific configurations to create custom roles.
 Please see the article on [Creating custom roles](./creating-custom-roles.md).

 ## Who invites who?
-- Only Admins can invite other Admins and Contributors.
+- Only admins can invite other admins and contributors.
-- Both Admins and Access Controllers can invite Organisation staff and Access Controllers.
+- Both admins and access controllers can invite organisation staff and access controllers.

 **Related articles**: [Inviting staff and assigning roles](./inviting-staff-and-assigning-roles.md); [Creating custom roles](./creating-custom-roles.md); [Inviting Deployment Admins](../../admin-portal/managing-deployments/tools-and-navigation/inviting-deployment-admins.md)